raindropio/help/docs/troubleshooting/firefox-extension.md

 slug: /firefox-extension-problems
 ---

+### Extension keeps asking for login
+This happen when Firefox have aggressive privacy settings.
+Raindrop.io extension using cookies to persist authentication state.
+Firefox can intentionally block our cookies if any of the settings different from recommended below:

+1. Be sure that `Browser Privacy` setting is `Standard`
+    1. Go to `Settings` -> `Privacy & Security`
+    2. Select `Standard` for `Browser Privacy` setting
+2. Be sure that Firstparty Isolate Mode is turned off
+    1. Open new tab and paste `about:config` into address bar and press `Enter`
+    2. Paste `privacy.firstparty.isolate` into search field
+    3. Set value `false` for `privacy.firstparty.isolate`
+    4. Restart Firefox
+3. If you using Firefox Containers try workaround mentioned below

 ### I'm using Firefox Containers {#containers}
 Raindrop.io can't run from inside containers.
 To get around of this limitation try this solution:
 - Unassign `raindrop.io` from permanent container (which will allow you to use the site outside of any container)